install + authenticate (the CLI & SDK are live on npm) $ npm i -g @rotastellar/cli $ rotastellar login --key rs_live_… # push your program and run it - the CAE plans, the agent executes on-orbit $ rotastellar workload run ./detector.wasm \ --name eo-triage --kind eo.triage --objective min_latency ✓

 High-performance orbital planning and tracking - native or compiled to WASM.

-Web-native tracking, feasibility, and distributed-compute coordination.
+Web-native tracking, feasibility, and orbital workload planning.

 Latest writing & research